core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 // RFC Ed.: replace XXXX with RFC number assigned to this draft.

 For allocation, RFC publication of the YANG module is required as per {{RFC8126}}.
-The YANG module must be registered in the "YANG module Name" registry according to the rules specified in section 14 of {{RFC6020}}.
+The YANG module must be registered in the "YANG module Name" registry according to the rules specified in {{Section 14 of RFC6020}}.

 ## Create new IANA Registry: "IETF YANG SID Registry" {#ietf-sid-registry}